Walk: Cat Bells, Cumbria

 A“proper little mountain”, a “family fell’, a “mountain in miniature”.
-If ever there was a hill to be fond of, it’s Cat Bells.
+If ever there was a hill to be fond of, it’s Cat Bells in the Lake District.

 The iconic peak – believed to be a distortion of ‘Cat Bields’, meaning ‘the home of the wild cat’ – sits enticingly above the town of Keswick and Derwent Water.
 It’s universally loved, and for good reason – the panoramic views of the Lake District from its summit are the perfect introduction to the national park’s mirror-like lakes, wild mountains and lush valleys.